kjpgit/PhotoReviewer4Net/README.md

 * Does the web interface work on *iPad/tablet*?
 It runs admirably, but it wasn't designed for that form factor.

+* Why did you make this program?
+It was a Christmas present for my wife (high WAF is not a joke), and she greatly appreciated the effort... and the improvement over our old tools.

+### Technical

 * Why *C#*?
 Because it's maintained by adults and doesn't nag me with bullsh-t.

 * Why *Vanilla JS*?
 I'm an old backend developer who values stability and minimal churn.
 And I've